scenarioo/scenarioo/docs/contribute/Developer-Guide.md

 ## Build WAR File for Server Deployement

-The following command creates a war file which contains the server and the client code.
+The following command creates an executable war file which contains a tomcat server as well as the server and the client code.

 ```
-./gradlew war
+./gradlew bootWar
 ```

 ## Client package update strategy (package.json)